jecndlria/Photo-Finish/test_cases/create_account/README.md

 ## Invalid input
 Input:
-Username is omitted (output is same for all other keys)
+Username is omitted (output is same for all other keys) This also exists for all other functions with input.
 ```json
 {
   "email": "asdf@gmail.com",